Balearic green toad

 The Balearic green toad (Bufotes balearicus) is a species of anuran, a toad, belonging to the true toad family, Bufonidae, from Italy and islands in the western Mediterranean Sea.
-It is mostly a lowland species, but can be found as high as 1300 m asl in central Italy.
+It is mostly a lowland species, but can be found as high as 1300 m above sea level in central Italy.

 Distribution

-The Balearic green toad, in spite of the name, this species is native to Italy (where it is present on all territories except for the extreme north-east, south-east and south-west) and Corsica.
-It was probably introduced to the Balearic Islands in prehistoric times, where it is common but declining.
-Its formerly extended into Switzerland and there have been (so far) unsuccessful reintroduction attempts in that country.
+The Balearic green toad, despite its name, is native to Italy (where it is present on all territories except for the extreme north-east, south-east and south-west) and Corsica.
+This species appears to have been introduced, either accidentally or deliberately, to the Balearic Islands from Sardinia and Corsica, probably in the Bronze Age.
+The Balearic population is still common, but declining.
+It formerly extended into Switzerland and there have been (so far) unsuccessful reintroduction attempts in that country.
 Its range meets that of the similar and closely related European green toad (B. viridis) in far northeastern Italy and that of the Sicilian green toad (B. boulengeri siculus) in easternmost Sicily.
-This species appears to have been introduced, either accidentally or deliberately, to the Balearic Islands from Sardinia and Corsica, probably in the Bronze Age.